-Long-term investments other than investments classified as available-for-sale, goodwill and other intangible assets are measured at fair value on a nonrecurring basis when impairment is recognized.
+Long-term investments other than investments classified as available-for-sale, goodwill and other intangible assets are measured at fair value on a nonrecurring basis when an impairment is recognized.

-The Group measured long term investments other than investments classified as available-for-sale, and goodwill at fair value on a nonrecurring basis when it is annually evaluated or whenever events or changes in circumstances indicate that carrying amount of a reporting unit exceeds its fair value as a result of the impairment assessments, and the Group measured acquired intangible assets using the income approach - discounted cash flow method when events or changes in circumstances indicate that the carrying amount of an asset may no longer be recoverable.
-The Group recognized nil, nil and US\$2 impairment loss related to investments, goodwill and acquired intangible assets for the years ended May 31, 2013, 2014 and 2015, respectively.
+The Group measured long-term investments other than investments classified as available-for-sale, and goodwill at fair value on a nonrecurring basis when it is annually evaluated or whenever events or changes in circumstances indicate that carrying amount of a reporting unit exceeds its fair value as a result of the impairment assessments.
+The Group measured acquired intangible assets using the income approach-discounted cash flow method when events or changes in circumstances indicate that the carrying amount of an asset may no longer be recoverable.
+The Group recognized nil, US\$2 and nil impairment loss related to investments, goodwill and acquired intangible assets for the years ended May 31, 2014, 2015 and 2016, respectively.
 The fair value was determined using models with significant unobservable inputs (Level 3 inputs), primarily the management projection of discounted future cash flow and the discount rate.